SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 Another example illustrates an orbiting spacecraft between the Earth and moon.
 The spacecraft appears to have an unstable orbit because it is so much lighter than the celestials.
 Making small changes in the spacecraft's initial position and velocity drastically changes its orbit.
-For longer periods of time, the spacecraft eventually flies out and is lost.
+For longer periods of time, the spacecraft escapes the Earth–Moon system due to unstable gravitational perturbations.

 ![Earth, Moon and Spacecraft](images/earth_moon_spacecraft.png)

 ### Figure-8 Solution Attempt

 A stable solution to the three-body problem exists where three identical massive bodies follow each other in a figure-8 pattern.
-Each body is exactly $T/3$ in front of the next, for a period $T$, such that the bodies are in a "choreography".
+Each body trails the previous by one-third of the orbital period, forming a periodic figure-8 path "choreography".

 We used the Python file ```celestial_systems/three_body/figure_8_solution.py``` to minimise the Lagrangian describing three identical masses each $T/3$ apart - giving the required initial parameters.

 Because three-body problems are extremely sensitive to perturbations in initial conditions, the masses start to derail from the figure-8 pattern almost instantly.
-The energy output is ```Energy conservation ratio: 1.004923```, which suggests that even though the RK4 method is extremely accurate - chaos dominates.
+The energy output is ```Energy conservation ratio: 1.004923```, which suggests that even though the RK4 method is extremely accurate - the solution quickly destabilizes.

 ![Three Earths](images/three_earths.png)